zipvilization/Zipvilization/world/time/index.md

 # Two Languages, One Progression

-Time follows the same relationship between technical state and world meaning that runs through Zipvilization.
+Time follows the same relationship between blockchain state and world meaning that runs through Zipvilization.

-At the technical layer:
+At the blockchain layer:

-> **Blocks → blockchain progression**
+> **Blocks → measurable progression**

 Inside Zipvilization: